Plenary: Promoting Green, Inclusive Growth Through Multilateral Development Institutions

 Paul Brest Hall

-Delay Relay Circuit Diagram Along With Time Delay Relay Circuit Multilateral Development Banks and Development agencies hold huge potential to promote inclusive and sustainable growth, fight poverty and inequality, and protect the planet.
+With The Ignition Switch Off There Should Be Little Voltage At The Multilateral Development Banks and Development agencies hold huge potential to promote inclusive and sustainable growth, fight poverty and inequality, and protect the planet.
 Speakers will discuss ongoing work and opportunities to further amplify approaches for including the values of natural capital in their policies and investments, including harnessing new technologies and data science in easy-to-use tools, standard frameworks and guidance for assessment of green infrastructure approaches, and building capacity among leaders to mainstream these approaches regionally and globally.

 Moderator: Mary Ruckelshaus, Managing Director, Natural Capital Project, Stanford University